miralgj/si/README.md

 ### Serving Output Files

-If an exposed command generates files, you can expose a directory with the `--files-dir` option to make them available for download.
+If an exposed command generates files, you can expose a directory with the `--files-dir` option to make them available for download at http://${IP}:${PORT}/files/.

 ```
 si --command /usr/bin/customscript --files-dir /tmp/outputdir